vstinner/unicode_book/programming_languages.rst

    bits signed integer.
 Mac OS X uses 32 bits integer.
 Windows uses 16 bits integer.

-   A literal character is written between apostrophes with the ``L`` prefix, eg.
+   A literal character is written between apostrophes with the ``L`` prefix, e.g.
    ``L'a'``.
 As byte literal, it's possible to write control character with an backslash and a character with its value in octal or hexadecimal.
 For codes bigger than 255, ``'\uHHHH'`` syntax can be used.
 For codes bigger than 65535,